-At Scrive AB (Scrive) we process personal data daily, for our own business purposes, on behalf of our customers and ultimately for you.
-This privacy notice details how Scrive is processing personal data relating to customers and prospects, as well as how personal data is being processed within Scrive eSign.
-Every document signed with Scrive eSign services includes information about the individuals sending, receiving and signing it and as long as the data resides with us, it is our job to protect it from unlawful access and use.
+At Scrive AB (Scrive) we process personal data for our own business purposes, on behalf of our customers and ultimately for you.
+This privacy notice details how Scrive is processing personal data relating to customers and prospects, as well as how personal data is being processed within Scrive’s services (including, but not limited to, Scrive eSign, Scrive eID Hub, and eSkatData by Scrive).

 What is personal data?

 The GDPR (General Data Protection Regulation, regulation (EU) 2016/679) defines personal data as “any information relating to an identified or identifiable natural person”.
 The natural person, such as yourself, is referred to as a “data subject” and you may be identified (or are identifiable) via information like your name, your personal identification number, but also via e.g. an IP-address, genetic data etc.

 “Sensitive personal data” is by its nature, particularly sensitive for you.
 It requires specific protection to avoid significant risks to your fundamental rights and freedoms.
 This includes, among other things, personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs.

 As a Swedish company, Scrive is governed by the laws of Sweden and the European Union, which includes the GDPR.